swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Go to the `Stocks` component and create a stream subscription.
+Go to the `<Stocks />` component and create a stream subscription.
 The stream used in the tutorial publishes all possible stock prices and it is not necessary to close and renew the subscription when a new client has been selected.
 However, in a real project scenario, you will have to do exactly that.
 That is why, this is reflected in the code below.
 You have to pass the `portfolio` as a dependency of the `useGlue()` hook to trigger a new subscription every time the `portfolio` has been updated:

 ```javascript
 import { subscribeForInstrumentStream } from "./glue";